smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/lab.md

----
-title: Lab
----

 # **Lab Manual**

-ThanoSQL Workspace's Lab is a web-based computing environment based on [Jupyter Lab](https://github.com/jupyterlab/jupyterlab).
+The Lab provides a multi-purpose environment for data exploration, AI/ML modeling, and application development, based on [Jupyter Lab](https://github.com/jupyterlab/jupyterlab).

 To use **ThanoSQL** in this environment, you must first load the **ThanoSQL Magic**.